Updated: Apr 2026

 - More

 - Rosebank is a human rights issue.
 Some of Rosebank’s vast oil profits could flow to a company that operates in illegal Israeli settlements in Palestine.
 The oil company behind Rosebank and Cambo, ****Ithaca Energy, is majority-owned by the Delek Group, which operates in Occupied Palestinian Territory.
-The Delek Group is expected to receive around £253 million in revenue from Rosebank.
+The Delek Group is expected to receive more than £200 million in revenue from Rosebank.
 Delek has been included by the UN in a list of businesses whose activities in the West Bank have “raised particular human rights concerns”.
-Delek also has provided fuel to the Israel Defence Forces via its subsidiary, Delek Israel, with military personnel able to refuel at hundreds of petrol stations owned by Delek Israel.
+Delek also has provided fuel to the Israel Military via its subsidiary, Delek Israel, with military personnel able to refuel at hundreds of petrol stations owned by Delek Israel.

 - Rosebank won’t save workers.
 It will do little to stem the decline in the North Sea workforce, which has seen jobs supported by the industry more than halve in the past decade, despite new field approvals.
 Rosebank is expected to support just 255 direct and 137 supply chain jobs in the UK on average over the lifetime of the field.
 Continuing to focus on new drilling over renewables distracts from the urgent work needed to create good, clean energy jobs to replace those being lost in oil and gas, as the North Sea declines.